 Then someone told me about Pocket.
 And that changed everything.

 Pocket is a free desktop extension and mobile app.
 It allows you to slip anything you’d like to view later into your virtual back pocket.
 It’s an incredibly useful app for any professional and can be equally helpful for personal use.

 - Entire webpages

-Say goodbye to memorizing titles, bookmarking countless pages, and hunting through your browsing history to find that one article you want to read again.
+Say goodbye to memorizing titles, bookmarking countless pages, and hunting through your browsing history to find that one thing you want to read again.